10 tips for travelling in Thailand on a budget

 Check if your destination is near the MRT or the BTS.
 These public transportations may offer a cheaper method of getting to your destination, but note that it gets very crowded during rush hours.

-Buses are the cheapest, although you will need plenty of planning as there routes can be quite complicated.
+Buses are the cheapest when travelling around Thailand on a budget, although you will need plenty of planning as there routes can be quite complicated.
 We recommend downloading the ViaBus app beforehand to help.

 2. Stay a bit away from the urban sprawl